3 Simple Ways to Improve Your Ad Copy for Facebook Advertising

 Use Power Language

 Writing exciting and engaging copy all the time is challenging.
 However, if you follow these simple steps as guidelines for all your writing, you can ensure your copy will never fall flat or boring.
-These tips can also significantly improve your ad’s performance.
+These tips can also significantly improve your ad’s performance and increase your mobile app installs or your Facebook Advertising objective.

-To make it easier for advertisers to develop and test fresh creative concepts and variations of existing concepts for images, videos and ad copy, we’ve created a Creative Marketplace for Facebook advertisers.
-In our Marketplace, advertisers submit short creative briefs explaining their goals, objectives and creative instructions.
-They receive creatives from our network of global designers and video editors, choose the creatives they want to run, and pay based on the creative’s performance.
-To learn more about our Creative Marketplace click here.
+To make it easier for advertisers to develop and test fresh creative concepts and variations of existing concepts for images, videos, and ad copy, we’ve created a Creative Studio for Facebook advertisers.
+In our studio, advertisers submit short creative briefs explaining their goals, objectives and creative instructions.
+They receive creatives from our network of global designers and video editors, choose the creatives they want to run and pay based on the creative’s performance.

 Come see us at: